spree/spree/guides/content/developer/tutorials/api_customization_tutorial.md

 Now, let's create a view to return the data defined in action for client.
 Spree uses [Rabl](https://github.com/nesquena/rabl) gem for field customizations, inheritance of specifications from the other `.rabl` files and many other cool features.
 This gem do something similar to [grape-entity](https://github.com/ruby-grape/grape-entity) presenters.

-First, create the required views directory with the following command:
+First, create the required views api directory with the following command:

 ```bash
 # The view needs be [controller]/[action].[api_version].rabl